sib-swiss/containers-snakemake-training/docs/course_material/day2/4_optimising_snakemake.md

 ??? info "Relative paths"
     * Include statements are relative to the directory of the Snakefile in which they occur.
 For example, if the Snakefile is in `workflow`, then Snakemake will search for included snakefiles in `workflow/path/to/other/snakefile`, regardless of the working directory
-    * You can place snakefiles in a sub-directory without changing input and output paths, as these paths are relative to the working directory. **However, you will need to edit paths to external scripts and conda environments, as these paths are relative to the snakefile from which they are called** (this will be discussed in the [last series of exercises](5_reproducibility_snakemake.md#deciding-how-to-run-the-script))
+    * You can place snakefiles in a sub-directory without changing input and output paths, because these paths are relative to the working directory
+    * **However, you will need to edit paths to external scripts and conda environments, because these paths are relative to the snakefile from which they are called** (this will be discussed in the [last series of exercises](5_reproducibility_snakemake.md#deciding-how-to-run-the-script))

-In practice, you can imagine that the line `include: <path/to/snakefile.smk>` is replaced by the entire content of `snakefile.smk` in Snakefile.
-This means that syntaxes like `rules.<rule_name>.output.<output_name>` can still be used in modular snakefiles, even if the rule `<rule_name>` was defined in another snakefile, **as long as the snakefile in which `<rule_name>` is defined is included before the snakefile that uses `rules.<rule_name>.output`**.
-This also works for input functions and checkpoints.
+If you have trouble visualising what an `include` statement does, you can imagine that the entire content of the included file gets copied into the Snakefile.
+As a consequence, syntaxes like `rules.<rule_name>.output.<output_name>` can still be used in modular snakefiles, even if the rule `<rule_name>` is defined in another snakefile.
+However, you have to make sure that **the snakefile in which `<rule_name>` is defined is included before the snakefile that uses `rules.<rule_name>.output`**.
+This is also true for input functions and checkpoints.

 ### Using a target rule instead of a target file